kta60/soc-analyst-portfolio/cyberdefenders/webstrike-analysis/report.md

 ---

-## Investigation Process
+## Investigation steps

 ### 1. Initial Traffic Review
-The PCAP file was loaded into Wireshark to begin analysis of network activity.
+The PCAP file was opened in Wireshark to review the overall traffic and identify the main communicating hosts.

 ---

 ### 2. Identifying Communicating Hosts
+### 2. Identifying Communicating Hosts
-Using **Statistics → Conversations → IPv4**, I identified two primary IP addresses involved in the communication:
+Using **Statistics → Conversations → IPv4**, I identified two main IP addresses involved in the communication:

-- 117.11.88.124
+- **117.11.88.124**
-- 24.49.63.79
+- **24.49.63.79**

-From the packet statistics, both IPs showed active communication, with 117.11.88.124 sending slightly more packets.
+The conversation statistics showed repeated communication between these two hosts, with **117.11.88.124** sending slightly more packets.
+This suggested that **117.11.88.124** was likely the initiator of the activity.

 ---